-Unless noted otherwise, all terms have the same meaning as defined in the Plumbing and Drainage Act 2002, Standard Plumbing and Drainage Regulation 2003 or a relevant Australian/New Zealand Standard.4 amenity means an attribute which contributes to the health, physical independence, comfort and well being of people.
+Unless noted otherwise, all terms have the same meaning as defined in the Plumbing and Drainage Act 2002, Standard Plumbing and Drainage Regulation 2003 or a relevant Australian/New Zealand Standard.

-If a definition given in a relevant standard is inconsistent with the Act, Regulation or the QPW code, the legislation (i.e. the Act or Regulation) prevails as to the extent of the inconsistency.
+If a definition given in a relevant standard is inconsistent with the Act, Regulation or the QPW code, the legislation (i.e. the Act or Regulation) prevails, to the extent of the inconsistency.